gazebosim/gz-common/tutorials/profiler.md

 ## Overview

-This tutorial describes how to get started using the Ignition Common profiler to measure and visualize run-time performance of your software.
+This tutorial describes how to get started using the Gazebo Common profiler to measure and visualize run-time performance of your software.

-The `ignition::common::Profiler` provides a common interface that can allow for multiple underlying profiler implementations.
+The `gz::common::Profiler` provides a common interface that can allow for multiple underlying profiler implementations.
 Currently, the only available implementation is [Remotery](https://github.com/Celtoys/Remotery).